Although the exact number is not known, estimates tell us that there are more than half a million fonts in the world.

 Geometric sans serif fonts

-What made them popular was the fact they looked even cleaner and even more modern than the neo-grotesque kinds.
+What made these types of fonts popular was the fact they looked even cleaner and even more modern than the neo-grotesque kinds.

-Other geometric fonts include the famous and ever-so-popular Gotham, Brandon Grotesque, Century Gothic, Nobel, Metro.
-Here’s a website that uses both different variations of Gotham and the Brandon Grotesque fonts:
+Other geometric fonts include the famous and ever-so-popular Gotham, Brandon Grotesque, Century Gothic, Nobel, and Metro.

 Humanist sans serif fonts

-Contrary to the geometric appearance of the aforementioned fonts, these look more like they were drawn by hand and have a more organic appearance, hence their name.
-They appeared during the early 20th century and were inspired by traditional letters, serif fonts, and calligraphy.
+Contrary to the geometric appearance of the aforementioned fonts, humanist sans serif fonts look more like they were drawn by hand and have a more organic appearance, hence their name.

-The contrast between the thick and thin strokes is low, the ‘e’ has a slanted crossbar, and the ‘a’ and ‘g’ are double story, with the aim of readability increase.
-Here’s a website that uses Freight Sans, a sans serif humanist font:
+The contrast between the thick and thin strokes is low, the ‘e’ has a slanted crossbar, and the ‘a’ and ‘g’ are double stories, with the aim of readability increase.

 That was it about serif and sans serif fonts and their variants.
 But there are more types of fonts in web design, and those are script fonts and display fonts.

-As their name suggests, the aim of these fonts is to resemble handwriting.
+As their name suggests, these fonts aim to resemble handwriting.

-They don’t have much in common aside from the fact they look very elegant.
-The brush strokes vary from font to font, as well as widths and the way the letters are drawn.
+In addition, script fonts don’t have much in common aside from the fact they look very elegant.
+The brush strokes vary from font to font, as well as the widths and the way the letters are drawn.

 Here are some popular script fonts: